fmoor/edgedb-docs/doc/ref/edgeql/types.rst

 have a ``__class__`` link that can be accessed to retrieve the information about the *atom*, much like for objects and *concepts*.

+.. eql:type:: std::bytes

+    A sequence of bytes.

+.. eql:type:: std::numeric

+    A big int.

 Arrays
 ~~~~~~